XChenZ/havatar/README.md

 python train_avatar.py --datadir data/demo --logdir logs/demo
 ```

 After convergence (we train about 20000 steps in this case, you can check the loss with tensorboard), continue with the second training stage.
+To accelerate the convergence, we provide a [pretrained image translation module](https://drive.google.com/file/d/1Ltfs8LzWLLjcYy4pDXNbMBMrrc3kh8gN/view?usp=sharing).
+Please download an put it into `pretrained_models`.

 ```.bash
 # Stage two